skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 ##Treehouse Online Learning

 ##TumbleBook Library for Kids
-A collection of animated, talking picture books, puzzles, and games.
+A collection of animated, narrated picture books that allows childred to follow along word for word.
+There also are literacy-based puzzles and games.

 ##TumbleTalking Books Collection
 An online collection of eBooks and read-along chapter, graphic novels, an audio books.